9th in the UK for Politics and International Relations.Guardian League Table 2021

-We want you to be able to engage in politics and apply your knowledge to real world cases.
-Using innovative teaching methods, we bring the outside world into our degree, so you'll be learning through political role plays, policy brief writing, blogging and interactive learning via webinars and other digital platforms.
-You'll also have the opportunity to go on visits to places relevant to the world of international relations and politics.
+Our degree will enable you to engage in politics and apply your knowledge to real world cases.
+Using innovative teaching and learning methods (e.g. simulations such as Hustings and Global Negotiations; debates; case study analysis; twitter analysis, blog writing, interactive events with guest speakers; webinars), we bring the outside world into our degree.
+In short, you'll be learning through political role plays, policy brief writing, blogging and interactive learning via webinars and other digital platforms.
+Where appropriate and possible, the module will also provide you with the opportunity to go on visits to places relevant to the world of international relations and politics.

 Teaching is structured to allow for flexibility.
 Your actual contact hours will depend on the optional modules you select.
 However, typically you will have 9-12 hours of structured contact time per week.
-This may be in lectures, where the module leader delivers key material to you in a large group, or seminars where you'll discuss and debate the material being studied in smaller groups.
-You may also experience workshops, which combine lectures and seminars when the class size is smaller.
+We will endeavour to offer the following learning and teaching approaches and methods:

 Our degree has a strong focus on career development.
 You can build your experience by developing transferable skills together with our partners from the political arena (journalists, diplomats, parliamentarians, civil servants, NGOs), who are actively involved with the curriculum.

 All programmes are informed by the University’s Learning and Teaching Strategy 2015-2022.

 When not attending timetabled sessions, we expect you to continue learning through self-directed study.
 Typically, this involves undertaking research in the library, working on projects, and preparing for coursework assignments/examinations, workshops and seminars.